COVID-19 Care Preparation and Pathways

 - absence of significant co-morbidities and risk factors that confer risk of greater disease severity.

-It is appropriate for these individuals to manage their care at home as they would with other viruses.
+It is appropriate for these individuals to manage their care at home as they would with other viruses, with support from their general practitioner when appropriate.

 Individuals considered at moderate risk of deterioration include: